 Location: Alte Jakobstraße 124-128, 10969 Berlin

-This is a unique, Berlin-focused, multi-disciplinary collection bringing together Modern Fine Art, Photography and Architecture.
-Its mission is to be a showcase exclusively for art made in Berlin.
-Local in focus and international in scope, it covers homegrown artistic talent and movements, including painters such as Max Liebermann and the Berlin Secessionists and Expressionists Otto Dix, Georg Grosz and Hannah Höch.
+Berlinische Galerie is a unique, Berlin-focused, multi-disciplinary collection bringing together Modern Fine Art, Photography and Architecture.
+Its mission is to showcase exclusively for art made in Berlin.
+Local in focus and international in scope, it covers homegrown artistic talent and movements.
+Artists on display include Max Liebermann and the Berlin Secessionists and Expressionists Otto Dix, Georg Grosz and Hannah Höch.

 Architecture in Berlin